MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 # [JavaScript](#tab/javascript)

+Create a JavaScript bot using the Echo template.
+For more information, see the [JavaScript quickstart](../javascript/bot-builder-javascript-quickstart.md).

-Install the dialogs package from NPM:
+Install the dialogs package from npm:

 ```cmd
 npm install --save botbuilder-dialogs